 Why is this medication prescribed?

-Pindolol is used to treat high blood pressure.
+Pindolol is used alone or in combination with other medications to treat high blood pressure.
 Pindolol is in a class of medications called beta blockers.
 It works by relaxing blood vessels and slowing heart rate to improve blood flow and decrease blood pressure.

 High blood pressure is a common condition and when not treated, can cause damage to the brain, heart, blood vessels, kidneys and other parts of the body.
 Damage to these organs may cause heart disease, a heart attack, heart failure, stroke, kidney failure, loss of vision, and other problems.
 In addition to taking medication, making lifestyle changes will also help to control your blood pressure.
 These changes include eating a diet that is low in fat and salt, maintaining a healthy weight, exercising at least 30 minutes most days, not smoking, and using alcohol in moderation.